PaddlePaddle/Paddle/doc/mobile/cross_compiling_for_ios_en.md

 - `lib`, contains PaddlePaddle C-API static library.
 - `third_party` contains all the 3rd party libraries.

-Please note: if PaddlePaddle library need to support both physical devices and simulators, you will need to compile correspondingly, then merge fat library with `lipo`
+Please note: if PaddlePaddle library need to support both physical devices and simulators, you will need to compile correspondingly, then merge fat library with `lipo`.

 Now you will have PaddlePaddle library compiled and installed, the fat library can be used in deep learning related iOS APPs.
 Please refer to C-API documentation for usage guides.